shvenkobarao/Oder_Management/README.md

 # Order Management API
-This is a Flask + MongoDBvbased Order Management API that provides Customer Management, Order Processing, and Analytics capabilities.
+This is a Flask + MongoDB based Order Management API that provides Customer Management, Order Processing, and Analytics capabilities.

 ---